Seba0855/lights-rc-control/README.md

 <br>

-## About
+## Summary
-A pretty simple project that I made to control my outdoor lights when it's dark outside.
+A simple project that I made to control my outdoor lights when it's dark outside.

 ## How it works